jbfil/Unload-Tab/README.md

 # ![Unload Tab Icon](border-48.png) Unload Tab - [Firefox Addon]

 Unload Tab from context menu to free up system resources.
-Really it is just to satisfy all of you with OCD. :wink:

 Right click menu on tab will have an option to 'Unload Tab'.
 This will be disabled for tabs which are already unloaded.
 Pages 'about:\*' will not have the context menu shown as they can't be unloaded.